-Sec.
-5. NRS 441A.160 is hereby amended to read as follows:

-441A.160 1.
-A health authority who knows, suspects or is informed of the existence within the jurisdiction of the health authority of any communicable disease shall immediately investigate the matter and all circumstances connected with it, and shall take such measures for the prevention, suppression and control of the disease as are required by the regulations of the Board or a local board of health.

-2. A health authority may:

-- (a) Enter private property at reasonable hours to investigate any case or suspected case of a communicable disease. - (b) Order any person whom the health authority reasonably suspects has a communicable disease in an infectious state to submit to any medical examination or test which the health authority believes is necessary to verify the presence of the disease.
-The order must be in writing and specify the name of the person to be examined and the time and place of the examination and testing, and may include such terms and conditions as the health authority believes are necessary to protect the public health. - (c) Except as otherwise provided in subsection 5 and NRS 441A.210, issue an order requiring the isolation, quarantine or treatment of any person or group of persons if the health authority believes that such action is necessary to protect the public health.
-The order must be in writing and specify the person or group of persons to be isolated or quarantined, the time during which the order is effective, the place of isolation or quarantine and other terms and conditions which the health authority believes are necessary to protect the public health, except that no isolation or quarantine may take place if the health authority determines that such action may endanger the life of a person who is isolated or quarantined. - 3.
-Each order issued pursuant to this section must [be]: - (a) Be served upon each person named in the order by delivering a copy to him or her $[\cdot, \cdot]$ ; and - (b) State the reasons that the actions prescribed by the order are necessary to prevent, suppress or control the communicable disease.
+- Sec.
+5. NRS 441A.160 is hereby amended to read as follows: - 441A.160 1.
+A health authority who knows, suspects or is informed of the existence within the jurisdiction of the health authority of any communicable disease that poses a risk to the health of the public and is in an infectious state, at risk of developing into an infectious state or at risk of developing into a progressed state that endangers the health of the person with the communicable disease shall immediately investigate the matter and all circumstances connected with it, and shall take such measures for the prevention, suppression and control of the disease as are required by the regulations of the Board or a [local] district board of health. - 2.
+A health authority may: - (a) Enter private property at reasonable hours to investigate any case or suspected case of a communicable disease [.] to determine the danger posed by the case or suspected case to the public, including, without limitation, whether the communicable disease is in an infectious state. - (b) Order any person whom the health authority [reasonably suspects] has a reasonable factual and medical basis to suspect has a communicable disease that is in an infectious state and poses a risk to the health of the public to submit to any medical examination or test which the health authority [believes] determines is necessary to verify the presence of the disease.
+The order must be in writing and specify the name of the person to be examined or tested and the time and place of the examination and testing, and may [include such terms and conditions as the health authority believes are necessary to protect the public health.] require the person to take other actions that the health authority has determined are necessary to prevent the spread of the communicable disease. - (c) Except as otherwise provided in this paragraph, subsection [5] 6 and NRS 441A.210, issue an order requiring the isolation, quarantine or treatment of any person or group of persons if the health authority [believes] has a reasonable factual and medical basis to believe that such action is necessary to protect the public health.
+The order must be in writing and specify the person or group of persons to be isolated or quarantined, the time during which the order is effective [.] and the place of isolation or quarantine . [and other terms and conditions which] The order may direct the person or group of persons to take other actions that the health authority [believes] has determined are necessary to [protect the public health, except that no] prevent the spread of the communicable disease.
+The health authority shall not order isolation or quarantine [may take place] if the health authority determines that such action may [endanger] compromise the [life] health of a person who is isolated or quarantined.

+3. Each order issued pursuant to this section must [be]:

+(a) Be served upon each person named in the order by delivering a copy to [him or her.] the person; and prevent, suppress or control the communicable disease.